 Cross Connection Control Program

-In December of 2004, the Manitou Springs Water Treatment Plant conducted a survey of the potable public water system, in accordance with local and state laws.
+In December of 2004, the City of Manitou Springs conducted a survey of the potable public water system, in accordance with local and state laws.
 This survey identified the potential risk to public health, and adverse effect of hazards upon, the potable public water system from cross-connections and backflow events.
 As a result of this survey, all connections to the potable public water system must have a backflow device installed.

 A cross-connection is defined as any point in a water distribution system where chemical, biological, or radiological contaminants may come into contact with potable water.
 During a backflow event, the contaminants can be drawn or pushed back into the potable water system.
 A backflow prevention device installed at each point of cross-connection prevents contaminated water from entering the potable water distribution system.